zamfi/cca-programming-electronics-fall-2015/README.md

 This course repository contains homework assignments, useful guides, and code for "Programming & Electronics" at CCA, Fall 2015.

-The syllabus for this course is available [in this repository](syllabus.pdf)
+The syllabus for this course is available [in this repository](syllabus.pdf).

 ### Week 1: Wednesday, September 2, 2015